sam3201/2048ConsoleEdition/README.md

 2048 in your console!
 Plus...

 ### Introducing AIs:
-Train an AI,
+- Train an AI
-Coming Soon to Blu-ray and DVD
+- Coming Soon to Blu-ray and DVD

 ### Dependcies:
  Python 3.12~ (www.python.org)